Departmental Affiliations

 Overview

-Matthew Eisenberg, PhD, is an associate professor in the Department of Health Policy and Management (Primary) and Department of Mental Health (Joint) at the Johns Hopkins Bloomberg School of Public Health and an associate professor at the Johns Hopkins Carey Business School (Joint).
-At Johns Hopkins, he serves as Associate Chair for Faculty in the Department of Health Policy and Management and the Director of the PhD Program in Health Economics and Policy.
+Matthew Eisenberg, PhD, is a health economist and Associate Professor of Health Policy and Management (primary), and Mental Health (joint) at the Johns Hopkins Bloomberg School of Public Health, and at the Johns Hopkins Carey Business School (joint).
+At Johns Hopkins, he serves as Vice Chair for Faculty in the Department of Health Policy and Management, the Director of the PhD Program in Health Economics and Policy, the Director of the Center for Mental Health and Addiction Policy, and the Director of Research for the Hopkins Business of Health Initiative.
 He completed his BS, with honors, in Policy Analysis and Management at Cornell University and received his PhD in Public Policy and Management from Carnegie Mellon University with a specialization in Health Economics.

 Honors & Awards